-Content: The module covers the meaning of religion in society and how individuals find meaning for themselves and with other people in their
+Content: The module covers the meaning of religion in society and how individuals find meaning for themselves and with other people in their community.
+Aspects such as gender and power relationships are discussed.

 Assessment: Continuous assessment 60%: Examination 40% (1 x 3 hour examination paper)